donohoe/giving-tree/README.md

 - You can installit once and forget about it
 - It can do more

-The extension does many things things:
+The extension does many things things: Refferal Tags and Wishlists.

 Referral Tags
 -------------